 Gilmour Academy has more than a technology-rich environment for learning - we have a faculty and staff dedicated to finding creative ways to enhance learning.
 At Gilmour, our students are more than passive consumers of content, they are active creators of original material that extends and augments their learning.

 Teachers and students have access to computers in classrooms and labs across campus, from a 1-to-1 computer program in the Lower School to our Digital Audio-Video Production Lab and Studio in the Middle and Upper Schools.
 Our campus-wide Wi-Fi network makes learning portable and accessible.
 Gilmour students have taken advantage of our optional BYOD (Bring Your Own Device) program for many years, connecting to the Gilmour Wi-Fi for class work and communications while on campus.
-Beginning with Grade 7 for the 2014-15 school year, BYOD will become the formal model for computer use by students, with full implementation in grades 7-12 by the 2016-17 school year.
+BYOD is now becoming the formal model of computer use by students, starting with Grade 7 for the 2014-15 school year.
+Grades 7-9 will join the BYOD program in 2015-16 and all students in grades 7-12 will be part of the program in the 2016-17 school year.

 Students at all divisions learn how technology works as well as learn how to use it to find and express their voices.
 Lower and Middle School students use Lego Robotics programs to gain an understanding of coding and programming.
 Upper School students expand their understanding of programming and can work towards taking the AP Computer Programming exam.
 Some Grade 6 students create documentary videos for National History Day.
 Juniors create digital documentaries in English classes to tell personal or family stories.